Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Background

 \end{definition}

-One immediately sees that a fermionic Gaussian state is pure if and only if all $|\lambda_j| = 1$.
+One immediately sees that an FGS is pure if and only if all $|\lambda_j| = 1$.
 A convenient formalism when working with Gaussian states is the notion of a covariance matrix, which is of polynomial size.

 \begin{definition} The \emph{covariance matrix} of an $N$-mode state $\rho$ is the $2N \times 2N$ real, skew-symmetric matrix $\Gamma_{\rho}$ whose entries are defined as

 \end{definition}

 If we have the covariance matrix of some state $\rho$, then following \cref{def:FGU} the covariance matrix of the rotated state $U_O \rho U_O^\dagger$ for any orthogonal $O$ can be found as: